Understanding Sodium Hypochlorite Solutions and their importance in Mold Stain Removal.

 MMR is oftentimes a component in remediation protocols that are subject to post remedial verification (PRV).
 It has been used successfully in many PRV jobs when other efforts – including HEPA vacuuming, air scrubbing, air washing and/or disinfecting, were included.

-MMR mold stain remover is available to the contracting community for a discounted price by contacting Mold Solutions as 708-441-7982.
+MMR mold stain remover is available in bulk to the contracting community for a discounted price by contacting Mold Solutions as 708-441-7982.